mganley2000/watchmyenergyuse/README.md

+Imported from google code.
 A Windows .NET application that acquires, stores, and presents power and energy consumption data for individual devices in your home.

 This is a C# project.
 It will build using Visual Studio 2008 with .NET Framework 3.5.
 It uses a port of Python code, xbee.py XbeePy, to extract the Zigbee data.
 It uses ZedGraph for near real-time and historical charts, and a Scheduler for scheduling the sampling of the power data for live charting.
 The database used is SQLite.